 All individuals born after Jan.
-1, 1972 must show proof of hunter education certification before purchasing their first Washington hunting license.
-Individuals participating in the Hunter Education Deferral Program are exempted from this requirement for one year.
+1, 1972 must show proof of completing their hunter education certification before purchasing their first Washington hunting license.
+Qualifying individuals participating in the Hunter Education Deferral Program are exempted from this requirement for one year.

-If you already have a valid hunter education training certificate, just show it to a license vendor to purchase a hunting license.
+If you already have a valid hunter education training certificate, just show it to a license vendor to purchase your first Washington hunting license.
 Hunter education training certificates can be from Washington or another state.
 Please note that an out-of-state license is not the same as a hunter education certificate.

-The Washington Department of Fish and Wildlife offers two types of hunter education courses that go over firearms and outdoor safety, wildlife management, and hunter responsibility.
+The Washington Department of Fish and Wildlife offers two types of hunter education courses that teach firearms and outdoor safety, wildlife management, and hunter responsibility.